 It is also beneficial for individuals dealing with stress, anxiety, or chronic pain conditions.
 However, it is advisable for those with health conditions, injuries, or balance issues to seek medical advice before starting Tai Chi.

-What health conditions is Tai Chi beneficial for?
+What is Tai Chi beneficial for?

 Who can practice Tai Chi?